 So, to understand what a backdoor Roth conversion is, we must first understand what a Roth conversion is.
 Simply put, a Roth conversion is where you take money from a traditional IRA, pay any necessary taxes on it, then transfer it into a Roth IRA.

 Why would you do this?
 Primarily because you are in a lower tax bracket (or you believe that you are) than you might be later on in life.
 This is particularly true for people who have recently retired but have not started collecting Social Security and who are not yet subject to required minimum distributions (RMDs) from their retirement accounts.
 The theory is that if you pay your taxes while you’re in a lower tax bracket, then you’ll pay less in taxes over the course of your life.
 Of course, to go further would require more in depth discussion (again, not the focus of this article).

-A backdoor Roth conversion is a conversion of money from a nondeductible IRA (similar to an IRA, but the contributions were not deducted from your tax return.
+A backdoor Roth conversion is a conversion of money from a nondeductible IRA to a Roth IRA.
 This mostly appeals to people who cannot make a direct Roth contribution in the first place, due to income reasons.
 The steps are fairly straightforward:

 Open and contribute to a nondeductible IRA.
 Since the contributions are nondeductible, you don’t have to do anything special on your tax return, except fill out Form 8606, Nondeductible IRAs.